-During the fourth quarter, the Company implemented the Securities and Exchange Commission's Staff Accounting Bulletin No. 101 (SAB 101), which outlines the Staff's views on revenue recognition.
+During the fourth quarter of 2000, the Company implemented the SEC's Staff Accounting Bulletin No. 101 (SAB 101), which outlines the Staff's views on revenue recognition.
 As a result, we have changed our revenue recognition for certain transactions related to customer acceptance and F.O.B destination shipments.
-The net impact of the implementation of SAB 101 to the Company for the full year 2000 was not material.
+The implementation has been accounted for as a cumulative change in accounting principle.
+We restated our financial results for the first three quarters of 2000 to conform revenue recognition to the requirements of SAB 101.